-Any case not provided for in the rules is submitted to the Umpire who can refer it to the competition's Jury.
-This Jury comprises at least 3 people and at the most 5 people.
-The decisions taken by the Jury in applying this paragraph are without appeal.
-In the case of a split vote, the President of the Jury has the casting vote.
+Any case not provided for in the rules is submitted to an umpire who can refer it to the competition's jury.
+This jury comprises at least 3 people and at the most 5 people.
+The decisions taken by the jury in applying this paragraph are without appeal.
+In the case of a split vote, the president of the jury has the casting vote.